AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 ### 🎯 Chapter 7.
 Templates and Generic Programming

+The C++ template mechanism is itself _Turing-complete_:
+It can be used to compute any computable value.
+That led to _Template Metaprogramming (TMP)_:
+The creation of programs that execute inside C++ compilers and that stop running when compilation is complete.

-### 📌 Item 41: Understand implicit interfaces and compiletime polymorphism
+### 📌 Item 41: Understand implicit interfaces and compile-time polymorphism

 - Both classes and templates support interfaces and polymorphism.
 - For classes, interfaces are explicit and centered on function signatures.